Myankhai/fullMoonFrontEnd/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to give suggestions and contribute.

 ## License